CMSgov/bluebutton-site-static/index.md

     <div class="ds-c-alert__body">
       <h3 class="ds-c-alert__heading">Important Announcement</h3>
       <p class="ds-c-alert__text">
-			We have disabled access to the Blue Button 2.0 API temporarily while we investigate a technical issue.
-A limited number of people who use Blue Button 2.0 apps might have had their private Medicare information shared with the wrong user or app.
-You can <a href="{{ site.baseurl }}/blog/bbapi-update.html">find more information on the technical issue here</a>.
-CMS will be reaching out to all applications with production access to Blue Button 2.0 individually with more information.
+			CMS has conducted a full review of Blue Button 2.0, corrected the faulty coding, and implemented additional protections in the system.
+We are resuming normal operations of Blue Button 2.0.
+You can find more information on the technical issue that was addressed on the <a href="{{ site.baseurl }}/blog/bbapi-update.html">Blue Button 2.0 API Update</a> blog post.
 			<br />
 			<br />
 			CMS will be sending a letter to all affected Medicare beneficiaries with more information and actions to take.
 Medicare beneficiaries can also call CMS at 1-800-MEDICARE to learn more.